hjylha/RCTpricecalculator/readme.md

 The calculator uses kivy for its GUI.
 More detailed list of dependencies can be found in *requirements.txt*.

+This app offers the possibility to save excitement-intensity-nausea ratings to a database, and then use the average of those ratings as default ratings.
+This should speed up the use of this calculator, especially when it comes to flat rides.

 To launch the calculator, type

 `python main.py`

+### Things to maybe add

+* Emphasizing the first three lines in the pricetable, as they are the most important

+* Updating default ratings when saving?

+* More things to manage the database better

+* Making database functions less susceptible to errors

+* Add missing rides (and aliases)